 To defraud someone is to deprive a person of their property by some method of deceit or dishonesty, that is intended to cause loss or risk of loss to another.
 Fraud is often considered a form of white-collar crime.
 In Canada defrauding “the public, or any person, of property, money, valuable security or any services, and for affecting the public market price of stocks, shares, merchandise or anything offered for sale to the public” constitutes the offence of Fraud.

-Milton Fraud Defence Lawyer
+Fraud Defence Lawyer in Milton

 The Criminal Code of Canada: Fraud

 Section 380 of the Criminal Code sets out the legal definition of Fraud as;

 - 380 (1) “Every one who, by deceit, falsehood or other fraudulent means, whether or not it is a false pretense within the meaning of this Act, defrauds the public or any person, whether ascertained or not, of any property, money, or valuable security or any service.”

 - Real and personal property of every description and deeds and instruments relating to or evidencing the title or right to property, or giving a right to recover or receive money or goods,